elastic/kibana/x-pack/legacy/plugins/alerting/README.md

 ## Limitations

-An SSL connection to Elasticsearch is required to use alerting when security is enabled.
+When security is enabled, an SSL connection to Elasticsearch is required in order to use alerting.

 When security is enabled, users who create alerts will need the `manage_api_key` cluster privilege.
 There is currently work in progress to remove this requirement.